 Subjects treated with RLT experienced significantly improved skin complexion, improved skin tone, improved texture/feeling, reduced skin roughness, reduced signs of wrinkles and fine lines, and increased collagen density as measured through ultrasonographic tests.
 Patients with rosacea and redness have also found relief using PBM for skin care, even those who are unable to tolerate higher-heat laser therapies.

-Yet another anti-aging effect of red light therapy is reversing hair loss and stimulating follicle hair growth, which works in many of the same ways as red light therapy for wound healing.
+Yet another anti-aging effect of red light therapy is potentially reversing hair loss and stimulating follicle hair growth, which works in many of the same ways as red light therapy for wound healing.
 Results regarding hair growth have been mixed according to studies, but at least a moderate portion of both male and female patients have had positive results for reversing baldness/hair loss when using PBM.

 4. Improved Joint and Musculoskeletal Health